General Terms and Conditions

 1) Scope of Application

-1.3 These GTC apply accordingly for the delivery of licence keys, unless expressly otherwise provided.
-In doing so, the Seller shall owe the provision of a licence key for the use of the software or content described by him as well as the granting of the contractually agreed rights for the use of the respective software or content.
-The Client does not acquire intellectual property rights to the software or content.
-The respective product description in the Seller’s online shop is decisive for the quality of the software or content.
+1.3 These GTC apply accordingly to contracts for the provision of license keys, unless otherwise agreed.
+In this respect, the Seller owes the provision of a license key for the use of the digital content or digital services described by him (hereinafter "digital products") as well as the granting of the contractually agreed rights to use the respective digital products.
+The Client does not acquire any intellectual property rights to the digital product.
+The respective product description of the Seller is decisive for the quality of the digital product.

 2) Conclusion of the Contract